robot5000-design/ms2/README.md

 responsiveness and layout of the site.
 In addition targeted media queries were used to assist with this.
 There are sound effects but the site is muted by default.
 There is a button in the top right corner to unmute.
 The background image was split into 3 parts, top, middle and bottom.
-By doing this the middle image can stretch to the height of the content on screen without distortion of the top and bottom of the image due to the stretching.
+By doing this the middle image can stretch to the height of the content on screen, without distortion of the top and bottom of the image due to the stretching.
 The bottom image which contains a duster and chalk can stretch wide or narrow without looking odd, so it works equally well on desktops or mobile.